royasutton/openscad-amu/README.md

-It establishes a framework that allows auxiliary scripts to be written in structured comment blocks of __*.scad__ source code which are used to construct *Makefiles* that automate the design compilations using [OpenSCAD].
+It establishes a framework that allows auxiliary scripts to be written in structured comment blocks of __*.scad__ source code which are used to construct *Makefiles* that automate design compilation using [OpenSCAD].

 With design documentation, it seems natural to leverage existing tools that extract code documentation from annotated sources.
 Inasmuch,